-Responsible Boat Disposal provides Re-Homing and Recycling services to boat owners, who face the necessity to dispose of their beloved boats either because of their age or condition.
+Responsible Boat Disposal provides Re-Homing and Recycling services to boat and dinghy owners, who face the necessity to dispose of their beloved vessels either because of their age or condition.
 We operate all over the country, with yards near Plymouth, Devon, in Ipswich, Suffolk and in Greater Manchester area,

 We don't just scrap boats sending them to landfills, but we care for them and search for new owners or other ways to reuse them.
 Where it is needed we remove the unwanted boats and yachts both from land and water.